 CytoSorb,® VetResQ,® and HemoDefend™ are just three of a number of different sorbents the Company has designed for various medical applications, including improved dialysis, the potential treatment of inflammatory and autoimmune disorders, rhabdomyolysis in trauma, removal of chemotherapy drugs during treatment of cancer with high dose regional chemotherapy, removal of IV contrast, treatment of drug intoxication, and others.
 Additional information is available in the Investor Relations section.

-CytoSorbents operates through its wholly-owned subsidiary, CytoSorbents Medical Inc. (fka CytoSorbents Inc.), and conducts its European business through its wholly-owned subsidiary, CytoSorbents Europe GmbH.
+CytoSorbents operates through its wholly-owned subsidiary, CytoSorbents Medical Inc. (fka CytoSorbents Inc.), and conducts its European business through its wholly-owned subsidiary, CytoSorbents Europe GmbH, with daughter subsidiaries in Switzerland and Poland.
 CytoSorbents Corporation converted from a Nevada Corporation to a Delaware Corporation in December 2014.